-May-June 2021: A special pair of eclipses | EarthSky.org
+May-June 2021: A special pair of eclipses

 Between the years 1600 and 2599, there are 2,108 eclipse seasons.
 Of these, only 126 seasons contain a pair of full eclipses: one total or annular solar eclipse, plus one total lunar eclipse.

-At TimeandDate.com, we looked at the worldwide duration of each eclipse in these pairs.
+At timeanddate.com, we looked at the worldwide duration of each eclipse in these pairs.
 This is the length of time between the first and last moments the eclipse is visible from somewhere in the world, including partial and penumbral phases.

 Generally speaking, the better the alignment of the Earth, moon, and sun, the longer the worldwide duration of the eclipse.
 (There are several ways to measure how closely the three bodies are aligned, such as the magnitude of the eclipse, or a more technical number referred to as gamma.
 However, for fun, we looked at the total length of the eclipse in seconds.)